Why are you doing this?

 These programs are geared to helping young people acquire the education and the skills that will allow them to achieve their goals.
 They focus on teaching and training students rather than simply giving them a hand-out.
 The result is life-long self sufficiency rather than dependency.
 I know this first hand because I was helped by many of these organizations in my youth.

-Who else will be there?
-Can we watch?
-Can we join your run?
+Who else was there?
+Did others join your run?

 Do you know Robert?